seatable-data/manual/config/enterprise/roles_permissions.md

         'can_create_common_dataset': True,
         'can_generate_external_link': True,
         'can_run_python_script': True,
-        'can_use_advanced_permissions': False,  # The default is False, set to the True, open table advanced permissions 'snapshot_days': 180
+        'can_use_advanced_permissions': False,  # The default is False, set to the True to enable advanced permissions, such as view sharing and column permissions
+        'snapshot_days': 180
     },
     'guest': {